-Click here to view Assistant Professor Mary Coffey, a specialist in Latin American art, give The Manton Foundation Inaugural Orozco Lecture: "Cortes and the 'Angel of History': Reflections on Orozco's Epic of American Civilization and 'Messianic Time.'
+Click here to view Professor Mary Coffey, a specialist in Latin American art, give the Manton Foundation Inaugural Orozco Lecture: "Cortes and the 'Angel of History': Reflections on Orozco's Epic of American Civilization and 'Messianic Time.'

 Click here to watch "The Orozco Mural Quetzalcoatl," a 23-minute, color film written, produced, and directed in 1961 by Robert Canton '58.
 The film's purpose is to tell the myth of Quetzalcoatl as depicted in The Epic of American Civilization.